tarantool/doc/doc/reference/reference_sql/sql_user_guide.rst

 * Ordinarily trailing spaces matter.
 So ``'a' = 'a  '`` is not TRUE.
 This can be cancelled by using the :ref:`TRIM(TRAILING ...) <sql_function_trim>` function. |br|

 Limitations: |br|
-* LIKE comparisons return integer results according to meta-information. |br|
 * LIKE is not expected to work with VARBINARY.

 ********************************************************************************